popelier-group/ichor/CONTRIBUTING.md

 # Documentation

 [Sphinx](https://www.sphinx-doc.org/en/master/) is used to build the documentation from the source code.
 The documentation is found in the `docs/source` directory.
 Additional example `.rst` files are also found there which are incorporated in the final html documentation.
+Examples notebooks and other `.rst` pages which are not automatically created by `sphinx-apidoc` to be displayed in the final documentation must be written manually.

 To build the documentation locally, run